lucasstarepravo/LU-factorization-CompletePivoting-MATLAB/README.md

 This code performs low-memory LU factorization with complete pivoting

-Gaussian weights and upper triangular matrix are both stored on the output matrix, while the permutation matrix is given in vector format.
+Gaussian weights and upper triangular matrix are both stored on the output matrix, while the permutation matrices are given in vector format.

 Python and MATLAB versions are available.
 For the Python version, please go to corresponding repository